bitfauna/multifile-upload/README.md

 uploadedFiles = UploadMultipleFiles("fieldname", directoryToUploadTo)
 ```

-The fnction will return an array of the paths to the newly uploaded files.
+The function will return an array of the paths to the newly uploaded files.

 ## How does it work?